AniPetrosyan/daily-pennsylvanian-headline-scraper/README.md

 # Basic Git Scraper Template

+I recently updated the scraper in script.py to gather the latest editorials from The Daily Pennsylvanian website.
+This change helps me track how editorials change over time, showing what topics are being talked about more.
+I chose to focus on editorials because they give insight into the newspaper's views and the issues they find important.

+To do this, I made changes to the scrape_latest_editorial function.
+Now, it looks specifically at the editorials section of the site.
+I used BeautifulSoup to pick out the right parts of the web page that contain the editorial headlines.
+This way, I make sure I’m getting the correct information every time.

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).

 Git scraping helps create an audit trail capturing snapshots of data over time.
 It leverages Git's version control and a continuous integration's scheduling capabilities to regularly scrape sites and save data without needing to manage servers.